|Office:||Level 1, Holland Centennial Commons|

 Deadlines and Priorities If you plan to enroll in: FAFSA should be completed by: All required paperwork must be submitted to Financial Aid Office by: Fall Semester May 1 July 1 Spring Semester October 1 November 1 Summer Term April 1 April 15

 - Application Notification Process: Once the FAFSA is processed, students are contacted via their Dmail (Dixie e-mail).
 Students are notified of missing and/or required documents needed to complete verification of their FAFSA.
 Once all required documents are received and the students’ application is verified, an official “Financial Aid Award Notification” is sent through Dmail.
-(Information regarding Dmail is located in the Academic Advisement section of this catalog.)
-It is the student’s responsibility to ensure that the balance owed for tuition and fees is paid in full.
+(Additional Dmail information) It is the student’s responsibility to ensure that the balance owed for tuition and fees is paid in full.
 There are no guarantees that financial aid will be sufficient to cover the total balance or that it will be paid by the due date.